Learn how to install Wagtail and how to connect it to the OVHcloud Cloud Databases PostgreSQL® database service.

 Run the following command, specifying the IP address of the virtual machine running wagtail.:

-If the previous steps were successful, http://<your VM's IP>:8000
+If the previous steps were successful, http://<your VM's IP>:8000 will show you a welcome page:

-You can now access the administrative area at http://<your VM's IP>/admin
+You can now access the administrative area at http://<your VM's IP>/admin:

 Cleaning up

-in the terminal you used to launch it, then delete your installation folder.
+To clean your Wagtail, make sure it is closed by pressing CTRL+C in the terminal you used to launch it, then delete your installation folder.

 Go further